Richmoreno/osticket-prereq/README.md

 -Go to your (C:) drive > inetpub > wwwroot > open the osTicket.
 Right click the "setup" folder and delete it.
 - Now, were going to set the permissions back to "read only" on the "ost-config.php" file.
-- Inside the osTicket Folder click on the "include" folder > right click on the "ost-config.php" folder > go to "Properties" > Click on the "Security" tab > click "Advanced" > click and highlight on "Everyone" > click "Edit"
+- Inside the osTicket Folder click on the "include" folder > right click on the "ost-config.php" folder > go to "Properties" > Click on the "Security" tab > click "Advanced" > click and highlight on "Everyone" > click "Edit".
+Only "Read & Execute" and "Read" should be checked off > click on "ok" and then "apply".

+- Browse to your help desk login page and you should be able to log in with your Admin credentials and start using the osTicketing System!
+Click the link to log in! http://localhost/osTicket/scp/login.php

+- End users osTicket URL: http://localhost/osTicket/

+ -Congratualtions!
+You have succesfully installed and configured the osTicketing System!
+Hope you enjoyed this repository.

 </p>